-Certain members of management and Board of Directors of Grand and its subsidiaries may be deemed to have interests in the Merger in addition to their interests as shareholders of Grand generally.
-The Grand Board of Directors was aware of these interests and considered them, among other matters, in approving the Merger Agreement.
+Certain members of management and the Board of Directors of Grand may be deemed to have interests in the Merger in addition to their interests as shareholders of Grand generally.
+The Grand Board of Directors was aware of these interests and considered them, among other matters, when it adopted the Merger Agreement.